bizibizi/BIZImageViewController/README.md

 ![alt tag](https://github.com/bizibizi/BIZImageViewController/blob/master/presentation.gif)

-BIZImageViewController is a handy image viewer, downloaded images will be fit to screen.
+BIZImageViewController is a handy image viewer, downloaded image will be fit to screen.

 # Installation